You’re working on a new design in Illustrator, and you notice a few parts that need to stand out more than others, but you’re not sure how to do it.

 Does it look good to you already?
 Then click “OK” to apply the effect!

-The final result should look exactly as it looked on the preview.
+The final result should look exactly as it looked in the preview.

-Now that you have finished your work and you are happy with it, Remember that you can always come back to the panel and keep editing by going to “Window” on the main menu, and select “Appearance”.
+Now that you have finished your work and are happy with it, remember that you can always come back to the panel and keep editing by going to “Window” on the main menu and selecting “Appearance.”

 You never know if your client, a colleague, or even yourself want to review some aspects and make one or two modifications.
 So, it’s good to know it’s possible to edit the drop shadows once they´re created.